AndriyKalashnykov/spring-on-k8s/README.md

-# Running your Spring Boot app on Kubernetes
+# Running Spring Boot app on Kubernetes

-This project describes how to run your Spring Boot app on Kubernetes.
+This project describes how to run Spring Boot app on Kubernetes.
 You don't actually need to rewrite your app in order to target a K8s
 cluster: Spring Boot can run on many platforms, thanks to the abstraction level it provides.